Mika-Matti/bikeapp/README.txt

 Setup:

-1. create and import mySQL database by running the script generateBikeAppDataBaseWithImportedData.SQL from SQL-scripts folder found in the root folder of the bikeapp project.
+1. create and import mySQL database by running the script generateBikeAppDataBaseWithData.SQL from SQL-scripts folder found in the root folder of the bikeapp project.

 2. In root folder, navigate to server -> src -> and edit router.js by changing the credentials to connect to database.